vember31/home-ops/README.md

 A UDM Pro SE is the center of the network.
 DHCP leases point to [Blocky](https://github.com/0xERR0R/blocky) as the primary DNS and [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) as secondary.
 Blocky is hosted within the Kubernetes cluster as a daemonset for high availability across 4 nodes (5 VMs), and AdGuard Home is hosted in an LXC container on one of the nodes.
 MetalLB announces these routes via BGP to achieve true high-availability for clients to have direct routes to each node.
 A spare Raspberry Pi is available for further redundancy.

-Blocky / AdGuard Home reoslve all local (`*.local.${SECRET_DOMAIN}`) DNS entries to Traefik (reverse proxy), which directs to the appropriate ingress.
+Blocky / AdGuard Home resolve all local (`*.local.${SECRET_DOMAIN}`) DNS entries to Traefik (reverse proxy), which directs to the appropriate ingress.
 All forwarded DNS queries that leave the cluster are sent via DoT to Cloudflare.

 ## 🔧 Hardware